The Contextuality-by-Default View of the Sheaf-Theoretic Approach to Contextuality: CbD: Conceptual set-up

 The terminology in the definition is deciphered in the next three sections (\ref{subsec:expl1}-\ref{subsec:expl3})

 Let

 be a system (with $Q$ and $C$ being sets of contents and contexts, respectively).
 A \emph{coupling} of this system is a correspondingly labeled set of random variables

-such that \begin{lyxlist}{00.00.0000} \item [{(a)}] it is jointly distributed; \item [{(b)}] its context-wise marginals are distributed in the same way as the corresponding subsets of the original system. \end{lyxlist} That is, for any $c\in C$,
+such that \begin{lyxlist}{00.00.0000} \item [{(a)}] its components are jointly distributed; \item [{(b)}] its context-wise marginals are distributed in the same way as the corresponding subsets of the original system. \end{lyxlist} That is, for any $c\in C$,

 For instance, the jointly distributed random variables

 form a coupling of system $\mathcal{R}$ in (\ref{eq:exmaple1}) if the corresponding row-wise distributions in $\mathcal{S}$ and $\mathcal{R}$ coincide.